 Dr Sarah Darby

 Sarah holds a BSc in Ecological Science from Edinburgh University, a postgraduate Diploma in Planning from Oxford Polytechnic and a DPhil from Oxford University (Awareness, action and feedback in domestic energy use).
-Non-academic work includes community development in Kenya and several years as a trustee of Oxfam (UK and Ireland).
-Sarah contributes to teaching on the MSc course in Environmental Change and Management.
+She contributes to teaching on the MSc course in Environmental Change and Management.

 Current research interests